 Ginkgo (Ginkgo biloba) is an important staple of Chinese medicine.
 Ginkgo improves circulation, which in turn reduces water retention to the feet and legs.
 Always consult an herbalist or natural health practitioner if you have underlying circulatory problems before taking ginkgo.

 Ginkgo is perhaps one of the most-studied herbs in the natural pharmacopeia.
-Even the Mayo Clinic gives Ginkgo a grade of "A" in relieving circulatory problems associated with painful legs.
+The Mayo Clinic gives Ginkgo a grade of "C" in relieving circulatory problems associated with painful legs.